 Why Is Procurement Crucial for Maintenance Management?

-• Saves efficiency: When the procurement process is automated, it reduces the chance of human error.
+- Saves efficiency: When the procurement cycle is automated, it reduces the chance of human error.
 It also helps an organization negotiate better terms by leveraging bulk purchases and building stronger supplier partnerships.
 Products and services procured are of higher quality.
 Delays and defects are minimized, leading to smoother operations and more effective use of resources.

 Key Stages of the Procurement Process